Roman32/Tutorial/README.md

 * Roman: Worked on Ruby page. wrote setions: Introduction, data types and variables,math and logical operators, and classes.
 Also set up the css for ruby page, and found the images used on it.

 * Sina: Wrote "header" partial.
 Wrote HTML/CSS page, along with the examples that it had.
+Also created the table of contents on the main page.

 * Tom: Created the content for the JavaScript section of the website, including all of the example code and demonstrations.